JiamingZhuo/jiamingzhuo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I am Jiaming Zhuo (禚佳明), a Ph.D.
 Candidate at School of Artificial Intelligence, Hebei University of Technology, supervised by Prof. [Liang Yang (杨亮)](https://yangliang.github.io/).
+I am passionate about exploring the cutting-edge intersections of artificial intelligence and various fields.
+My work focuses on developing advanced Graph Neural Networks (GNNs) and their applications in biomedical informatics, aiming to address real-world challenges with practical solutions.
+I am keen on collaborating with fellow researchers to drive meaningful advancements.
+Looking forward to connecting with like-minded individuals 🍻.

 # 📜 Research Area